Ada-Developers-Academy/core-unit-3/learning-another-language/hello-world.md

 ## Statements

 In programming, a statement is a unit of code that contains an action to execute.
-We use statements mainly to _perform an action with side effects_.
+We use statements mainly in the forms of expressions that update values, or control statements that affect the flow of the program.
 The following are examples of statements:

 - `foo = 'A value for foo';`
 - `return foo;`